semrush/intergalactic/website/docs/core-principles/a11y/a11y-design.md

 > **Why it's important**
 >
-> - It allows users to quickly find the necessary information and solve their problems.
+> - It allows users to quickly find the necessary information and solve their cases.
 > - It helps users quickly understand what's happening on the page.

 **Requirements:**

-- All content and design of the page should fit into the logical structure of the headings.
+- All content and design of the page should have meaningful sequence and fit into the logical structure.
 - Make sure that users can navigate the site in multiple ways: with a table of contents, a sitemap, links between pages, and search on the website.
 - Screen readers should read the information in the same order it is displayed.
 - Use styles correctly.
 Level 1 headings in the layout must be H1 headings in code.
 At the same time, text that is clearly not a level 1 heading should not be marked up as H1 in the code.
 Also, don't use plain text for headings.

+Refer to [WCAG guidelines](https://www.w3.org/WAI/WCAG21/Understanding/meaningful-sequence.html) to know more about meaningful sequence.

-@## Scaling
+@## Scaling and resizing

 Make sure that when you zoom in to 200%, the page is still readable and functional, and the user doesn't need to scroll horizontally to see everything.

+People should be also able to increase the size of text to up to 200%.
+This helps those with partial sight to read your content comfortably.
+Although this change is implemented in code, it's important to keep it in mind when designing page layouts.
+Check that the text can flow at a larger size and is not limited by a fixed-width or fixed-height layout.

 > **Why it's important**.
 It's important for people with poor eyesight and when browsing the site on a mobile device.

 Use adaptive layout to allow the user to choose their preferred scale while preserving the readability of the site.
 This is especially important for elements that contain small and low-contrast text.

 This way you will both cover the needs of the visually impaired and ensure that your site can adapt for devices with any screen size.
 When the layout is ready, test the scaling by zooming in to 200% using `Control+` (or `Command+` on Mac).

+Refer to [WCAG guidelines](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-scale.html) to know more about scaling and resizing criteria.

 @## Graphics and images